genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/database-streaming/dbtogenesis/01_overview.md

 The `DbToGenesis` component provides a way of streaming data from a classic RDBMS database, such as Oracle or MSSQL, to a Genesis database.

-The process listens to changes in the SQL tables (insert, modify and delete) using a predefined system (triggers for each table to be streamed, procedures and a table to represent an update queue) and reproduces them immediately in the selected Genesis table.
+The process listens to changes in the SQL tables (insert, modify and delete) using a predefined system (triggers for each table to be streamed, procedures and a table to represent an update queue).
+It then reproduces the changes immediately in the selected Genesis table.

+Broadly, you need to do the following things to make `DbToGenesis` work:

-First, you need to configure DbToGenesis so that it has the relevant field and table structures to accept the incoming data.
+1. Configure `DbToGenesis` so that it has the relevant field and table structures to accept the incoming data.

-You need to set up one or more streams, each of which defines a source table and a destination table in Genesis.
+2. Set up one or more streams, each of which defines a source table and a destination table in Genesis.

-You also need to include routines for handling the relevant, insert, modify and delete actions.
+3. Include routines for handling the relevant insert, modify and delete actions.

-Once you have done this, you can run the DbToGenesis command to start the process.
+Once you have done this, you can run the `DbToGenesis` command to start the process.